crazyAT8/Tokenomics-Dashboard/README.md

     yarn install
     ```

+3. (Optional) Set up Redis for caching:

+    The application supports both Redis and in-memory caching.
+Redis is optional but recommended for production.

+    - **With Redis**: Set `REDIS_URL` environment variable (e.g., `redis://localhost:6379`)
+    - **Without Redis**: The app will automatically use in-memory caching

+    See [Caching Documentation](./docs/CACHING.md) for more details.

-3. Run the development server:
+4. Run the development server:

     ```bash
     npm run dev